The A-Stokes approximation for non-stationary problems: -theory for the -Stokes system

 where $c$ only depends on $\mathcal A$ and $q$. \end{enumerate} \end{lems} In case $\mathcal A=I$ both parts follow from \cite{AmGi}, Thm 4.1.
 However, the main tool in \cite{AmGi} is the theory from \cite{ADN1,ADN2} where very general linear systems are investigated.
 Hence it is clear that the results also hold in case of an arbitrary elliptic tensor $\mathcal A$.

 Now we turn to the parabolic problem and the first result is a local $L^q$-estimate for weak solutions.
 In case of the $\mathcal A$-heat system this follows from the continuity of the corresponding semigroup (see \cite{Sh}).
-It is also non for the non-stationary Stokes-system (see \cite{So} and \cite{Gi}) but not in our setting. \begin{them} Let $\bff\in L^q(Q_0)$ for some $q>2$, where $Q_0:=(0,T)\times\R^d$ and let $\bfv\in L^1((0,T);\LD_{\Div}(\R^d))$ be a weak solution to
+It is also known for the non-stationary Stokes-system (see \cite{So} and \cite{Gi}).
+In case of the Stokes system one has $\mathcal A=I$ such that at least in the sense of distributions.
+As this does not hold for general $\mathcal A$, the known methods for the Stokes-system do not apply in our setting. \begin{them} Let $\bff\in L^q(Q_0)$ for some $q>2$, where $Q_0:=(0,T)\times\R^d$ and suppose that \eqref{eq:ell} holds.
+Let $\bfv\in L^1((0,T);\LD_{\Div}(\R^d))$ be a weak solution to

 for all $\bfphi\in C^{\infty}_{0,\Div}([0,T)\times \R^d)$.
 Then we have $\nabla^2\bfv\in L^q_{loc}(Q_0)$ and there holds